tshepang/seaplane/doc/TERMINOLOGY.md

 out.
 Perhaps it swaps out one metrics server for another, or maybe it consists of entirely different `flight`s in total.

 You can add a new `configuration` to the existing `formation`.
 Once activated, Seaplane will balance between your two version.
-Since these two "versions" could be referencing the same `flight`s, you can swap out only the parts you want to balance between.
+Since these two "versions" could be referencing the same `flight` definitions, you easily can swap out only the parts you want to balance between.
 Or if you want to do full on `A`/`B` testing, all the `flight`s could be different, the sky is the limit!

 To visualize the example, image we kept it simple and the only difference between these two `configuration`s is the metrics platform.
-After `deploy`ing and `activate`ing the second configuration, your diagram would look like this:
+After `launch`ing the `formation` with the second configuration added, your diagram would look like this:

 ```mermaid
 graph LR